gbkorr/clouds.c/README.md

 # clouds.c
 A somewhat feature-rich volumetric cloud renderer for the terminal, intended as a fancy alternative to cbonsai/cmatrix.
-Code by Claude Fable; aesthetic and UX decisions by me.
+Code by Claude Fable; aesthetic and UX decisions by me over the course of several weeks of tweaking.
 I know what the code does, but I'm not good at writing C :P

 see handwritten [writeup](https://gbkorr.github.io/r-bites/clouds/clouds.html) for more photos and comments.